unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 ## Uno Platform 5.3

-Uno Platform 5.3 contains an improved template and Uno.SDK versioning, new default text font and Rider support.
+Uno Platform 5.3 contains an improved template and Uno.SDK versioning, new default text font, and Rider support.

 The support for .NET 7 has been removed, since it was a Standard Term Support (STS) release which [ended in May 2024](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core).
 You can [upgrade your project to .NET 8](xref:Uno.Development.MigratingFromNet7ToNet8) using our guide.